ayaankazerouni/csc305-lectures/03-mutability-cohesion-srp/coursenotes.md

 }
 ```

 Have we successfully made it immutable?
-A couple of changes need to be made:
+A few changes need to be made:

 * If we mean for the fields to be immutable, it's good to signal that by marking them both as `final`.
 We haven't provided setter methods for either of the `private` vars, so this isn't a huge deal.
 * But more insidiously, the `Date` object in Java is _not_ immmutable.
 That means that, with access to the `dateOfBirth` reference, a client could use the mutator methods in the `Date` class to change its value!
 And our `Person` is no longer immutable.
   - note that marking it as `final` only prevents the `dateOfBirth` variable from being assigned a new value. it doesn't prevent one from calling mutator methods on it.